Barred Owl by Christy Cox

 Here are some other things we do:

 Practically every day on weekends and even on some weekdays, Atlanta Audubon holds walks to avian hotspots.
 Bird walks are led by people who are particularly knowledgeable about birds but accept no fees for their services.
 We visit parks such as Stone Mountain, Kennesaw Mountain, Murphey Candler, Cochran Shoals, Constitution Lakes, Reynolds Nature Preserve, Hard Labor Creek, Sweetwater and many others.
 Maybe you'd like to lead a walk yourself!
 We also need volunteers to spread publicity about walks in newspapers, on web sites and blogs, at birding supply and nature stores - anywhere where people interested in birds might see them.
-Are you interested in leading a field trip, contact Teresa Lyle, Field Trip Coordinator.
+Are you interested in leading a field trip, contact our field trip coordinator.

 We work at festivals and other events